MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

 Relevance Search delivers fast and comprehensive search results in a single list, sorted by relevance.
 It uses a dedicated search service external to Dynamics 365 apps powered by [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)] Search to improve your Dynamics 365 apps search experience.
-As an administrator or customizer, you'll be able to enable and configure Relevance Search in the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps user interface without writing code.
+As an administrator or customizer, you'll be able to enable and configure Relevance Search in the Dynamics 365 apps user interface without writing code.
 Many of the configuration steps will look familiar to you, as they use the same user interface as the Quick Find configuration.

- Relevance Search is available in addition to other [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps search experience you’re already familiar with.
+ Relevance Search is available in addition to other Dynamics 365 apps search experience you’re already familiar with.
 You can still use single-entity Quick Find on the entity grid.
 You can also use multi-entity Quick Find (now called Categorized Search) from the **Search Dynamics 365 apps data** search box on the navigation bar.

  Relevance Search brings the following enhancements and benefits: